Blueprints

 Object Entity Blueprint

-Object Entities represent your top-level collection documents in Firestore.
+Object Entities represent your collection documents in Firestore.
 They define the structure of your main data entities and can contain fields of any type.

 Locations